I hear a lot of boss ladies say the same thing, “I don’t know what to blog about!”

 You can do this step with a paper calendar, Excel sheet, or an integrated blogging online tool like CoSchedule.
 The goal is to brain dump as many ideas as you can and just get it all down somewhere.
 I personally use an Excel sheet.
 It breaks down each day’s post into various categories of information for our team to see from the post date, the post category (topic), to who will be writing the post, the post title, post description and a category for images so I know if I need to shoot something for the post or pull from our library of images we already have.
 You can go even further with this and include keywords to use in each post, how you will tag each post and etc. I will let my inner nerd out and say this step was super exciting for me!
 After I wrote down a ton of small post ideas and then started scheduling them in a manner that made the most sense to me, I was literally floored to see over 65 posts laid out over the course of over three months.
 Gone was the feeling that I didn’t have anything to write about!

 I used this Blog Editorial Calendar Excel Spreadsheet for quite awhile until I made the leap to use CoSchedule!
 I know some friends who aren’t quite ready for the monthly investment of CoSchedule and I get that!
 When you are first starting out and trying to grow your blog and readership, every penny really does count.
-Using this Excel Sheet can totally help you get your blog off the ground!
-And I’m giving you the exact one I use HERE!
+Using an Excel Sheet can totally help you get your blog off the ground!

 Here is the kicker, girl… You actually have to write your posts!
 Ha!
 Make sure you schedule time in your office hours for writing.
 If you don’t, you will find 58759857 other things that are more urgent to tend to.
 I actually enjoy writing so this isn’t too hard for me.
 I tend to wake up about an hour or so earlier than my daughter and use that early morning time to write.
 Other bloggers pick a day of the week and write as many posts as they can in one business day so they can focus on other things on other days.
 It is really up to you, but you have to actually do the writing in order to build your blog!
 Then once you have a finished post…. share, share, and share it!!
 Share it across your various social mediums, send out a newsletter if you want, pin it to pinterest, or heck run outside and shout about it to the world (call me first so I can watch you do this ha!).
 Your audience won’t know to tune into your valuable information if you don’t tell them to!